 - Meeting-Free Zones

 - Walk Around

-The cycle of these meetings allows for a process in which listening and clarification leads to open debate, before decisions are made, persuasive cases put forwards for execution, finishing with time to reflect and learn from the process.
+The cycle of these meetings allows for a process in which listening and clarification lead to open debate before decisions are made, persuasive cases put forwards for execution, finishing with time to reflect and learn from the process.

 Using Kanban boards is a great way to make this workflow more visible, highlighting activities and work in progress so that your teams can identify and resolve issues before they negatively impact results.
 While traditionally a board with post-it notes was used for this process, nowadays there are comprehensive performance management suites you can use to effectively input, track and monitor these processes.